Joan Franks Williams: Life

 Joan Franks Williams was born in Brooklyn, on April 1, 1930 to her father, Harold Franks, and her mother.
 Both of her parents enjoyed classical music, leading Williams to absorb the world of classical music through piano and viola lessons and frequent attendance to live concerts and performances.
-She attended the Highschool of Music and the Arts in Manhattan and continued with music into her college studies.
+She attended the High School of Music and the Arts in Manhattan and continued with music into her college studies.
 Williams earned a bachelor's in Music Education from the Eastman School of Music in 1952, and a Bachelor's and master's degrees from the Manhattan School of Music 1961.
 While still in New York, she met her future husband Irving Williams on a blind date in Manhattan; suitingly, they enjoyed a live symphonic performance followed by dinner.
 Joann married Irving in 1954, and moved to Seattle with her family in 1962.

 In Seattle, she founded New Dimensions in Music (NDM), a non-profit organization that was one of the early and most influential promoters of new music in the Pacific Northwest.
 As a part of NDM she also established the first electronic music studio in Seattle.
 In 1971, the Williams family moved to Tel Aviv in Israel.
 Williams continued the NDM live concert series of contemporary concert music alongside contemporary radio broadcasting through the Israel Broadcasting Authority, making her responsible for all the contemporary chamber music radio being broadcast within the country.
 Within the concert series, over 150 pieces by 100 different composers were performed, as well as compositions of her own production.
 She represented Israel at the ISCM World Music Days in Europe four times, and served on ISCM's international jury.
 Having created over 30 of her own works, conducting a successful execution of the NDM concert series in Seattle and Israel, and spreading new contemporary musical works throughout Israel through the Israel Broadcasting Authority, Williams returned to Seattle in 1988.
-Having been diagnosed with Parkinson's, her and her husband enjoyed hiking at the coast, skiing, and being near their grandchildren.
+Having been diagnosed with Parkinson's, she and her husband enjoyed hiking at the coast, skiing, and being near their grandchildren.
 On January 30 at the age of 72, Williams died of complications from Parkinson's disease.
 Joan Franks Williams is survived by her husband, Irving; son David Williams, and two grandchildren, all of Seattle; and father, Harold Franks, of New York City.